typhoon1zero2/typhoon1zero2/README.md

-- 👋 Hi, I’m @phong-nguyen
+👋 Hi, I’m Phong Nguyen

-- I am currently a full-stack software engineer student at General Assembly.
+`I am currently a full-stack software engineer student at General Assembly.
 I have a passion in coding and would love to collaborate on any projects.
-Here is a list of my skills:
+Here is a list of my skills:`

 ### Languages and Tools